marcelghisi/AuditLog/README.md

 # API AUDITLOG
 Projeto OF INTERV

-Please to test just create a
-mysql connection with name audit_logs and change the password and user in application.properties

-spring.datasource.url=jdbc:mysql://localhost:3306/audit_logs
-spring.datasource.username=some
-spring.datasource.password=some
+For a better avaliation

+#To change the number of pages
 To change the number of items in page change application.properties -> paginacao.qtd_por_pagina=

+#To request decrypt pci and pii data encrypted
 All the data inserted in nullable fields pci and pii will be applied cryptograph and to decrypt use filters as follow http://localhost:8080/api/audits/10/?admin=admin&password=123456 (The admin and password filter code has been written just for demo

->To use MYSQL change application.properties to:
+#To test with mysql

+*Create a mysql database
+*Create a user and password for database
+*Change application.properties file with below data

 ```
 spring.jpa.hibernate.ddl-auto=none
 spring.datasource.url=jdbc:mysql://localhost:3306/audit_logs
-spring.datasource.username=root
-spring.datasource.password=m6a6r2c9
+spring.datasource.username=some
+spring.datasource.password=some

 spring.jpa.properties.hibernate.show_sql=true
 spring.jpa.properties.hibernate.use_sql_comments=true